A. Hiring policies

 Part of the three-fold purpose of Calvin University is to “perform all our tasks as a caring and diverse community.”
 The members of this community are part of a unity that transcends boundaries of personal characteristics.
 We are called to be a communion of saints in which each member contributes to the service and support of the other members.
 Each person, faculty, staff and student who has chosen to join the Calvin community thereby declares that he or she is willing to uphold the community's stated standards of conduct.

 This policy statement on discrimination and harassment explicitly states our community's commitment to treat all its members with dignity and respect as image bearers of the Creator.
 Discrimination, harassment and retaliation which violate this policy will not be tolerated and will be subject to disciplinary action.

-Calvin College prohibits unlawful discrimination on the basis of race, color, national origin, age, religion, disability, gender, marital status, sexual orientation or other characteristics protected by federal, state or local statute or ordinance.
+Calvin University prohibits unlawful discrimination on the basis of race, color, national origin, age, religion, disability, gender, marital status, sexual orientation or other characteristics protected by federal, state or local statute or ordinance.

-No one at the college may retaliate in any way against a person who makes a report of discrimination or harassment.
+No one at the university may retaliate in any way against a person who makes a report of discrimination or harassment.